Research Paper

 Notices

 This research was sponsored by Chargetrip B.V., A private company incorporated in the Netherlands.
-A full copy of the paper can be requested below for free.
+A full copy of the paper can be requested for free below.

 We welcome questions and feedback regarding the research in this paper or related subjects.
 Please send your correspondence to eleanora.allen@chargetrip.com.

-For speaking engagements or interviews, please get in touch with noah.tompkins@chargetrip.com.
+For speaking engagements or interviews, please get in touch with Noah Tompkins at noah.tompkins@chargetrip.com.

 Inquiries regarding the commercial use of Chargetrip’s emissions API or other services should be directed to our sales team.